 Losing a loved one can leave you grief-stricken and financially unstable, especially if the loss occurred unexpectedly and due to another’s negligence.
 Amid such strife, there are still options available to you.
 Below, our world-famous Los Angeles wrongful death lawyer, Michael Ehline discusses the differences between a survival action and a wrongful death claim.
-You may have heard of the terms “wrongful death suit” or “survival action,” and could be wondering what these terms are and how they differ, so in this article, we discuss the difference between wrongful death law and survival action.
+You may have heard of the terms “wrongful death suit” or “survival action” and could be wondering what these terms are and how they differ, so in this article, we discuss the difference between wrongful death law and survival action.

 A wrongful death claim is a lawsuit filed when a person dies due to another individual’s negligence or intentional action.
 These claims enable the deceased person’s estate representative or family members to sue the person or organization legally responsible for the person’s demise.
-They often focus on the surviving family members, and the losses and future losses they have or may incur due to the actions of a third party that led to the wrongful death of their loved ones.
+They often focus on the surviving family members and the losses and future losses they have or may incur due to the actions of a third party that led to the wrongful death of their loved ones.
 These include funeral expenses, outstanding medical bills for the victim’s healthcare before they died, and their income.

 In a survival action, you cannot win-loss of consortium damages.
 Instead, the lawsuit centers around the deceased person and the losses incurred by the incident that led to their death.
-Unlike wrongful death claims, they focus on the pain and suffering the deceased person would have experienced and is comparable to a personal injury lawsuit that the deceased person would have filed if they were still alive.
+Unlike wrongful death claims, they focus on the pain and suffering the deceased person would have experienced.
+This is comparable to a personal injury lawsuit that the deceased person would have filed if they were still alive.
 The victim’s personal representative files these lawsuits.
 It is important to note that wrongful death actions are only filed if the death occurred due to another person or party’s negligence or intentionally wrongful act.

 Here is a summary of the differences between a wrongful death suit and a wrongful death action: